DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

 Before each build is triggered:

+1. Ensure all PRs have a `category/X` label.
+See list of Agent Release category labels [here](https://datadoghq.atlassian.net/wiki/spaces/agent/pages/2250408413/Merging+PRs+during+RC+development#PR-categories).
-1. Merge any fixes that have been approved, then pull `master`
+2. Merge any fixes that have been approved, then pull `master`
-1. Release [all changed integrations](../integration-release.md#bulk-releases) with the exception of `datadog_checks_dev`
+3. Release [all changed integrations](../integration-release.md#bulk-releases) with the exception of `datadog_checks_dev`

 For each fix merged, you must cherry-pick to the [branch](#branch):